JamesNZL/notion-assignment-import/README.md

 > **DISCLAIMER:** This is an unsigned extension that is not installed through the Apple App Store.
 > This means that you **will not** receive automatic updates, and you must repeat the below installation steps if you wish to update your extension.
-> This may change in a future update.
+> This may change in a future extension update.
-> For updates, join the [Discord server](https://discord.gg/k2jjmmVPeK).
+> To be notified of new releases, join the [Discord server](https://discord.gg/k2jjmmVPeK).

 1. Download the latest [`notion-assignment-import-safari_latest.zip`](releases/safari/notion-assignment-import-safari_latest.zip) archive from [`releases/safari`](releases/safari/).